Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 ![Bird opening embarrassment](../diagrams/openings/BirdEmbarrassment.png)

-Actually, it's not checkmate, since you cna respond like this:
+Actually, it's not checkmate, since you can respond like this:

 3. g3